 - appropriate footwear

 If you join a soccer team, then the jersey, shorts, and socks will often be provided for you.
-This is because each player on a team must wear a matching uniform so the players, fans, and referee can quickly identify each team’s players.
+This is because each player on a team must wear a matching uniform so the players, fans, and the referee can quickly identify each team’s players.

 Outside of an official game, it is worth having these items of clothing yourself.
 This gives you the option of playing soccer whenever you feel like it.